dsteyn44/kingsofasgard-ms1/README.md

 ### Content
 - Most of the content I got I sourced from the band's Facebook Page.
+- The rest of the written content I made up.

 ### Media
 - Images used in this site were obtained from either google or from the groups's page on facebook.
 I then modified some images in Affinity.
+- The Front page image was taken by Henrik Stolt.
 - The music was taken from Spotify as the band did not have any Mp3 copies of the music.
+- Some of the links point to [Wikipedia](https://en.wikipedia.org/wiki/King_of_Asgard).
+- I added music video links to (Youtube] too.

 ### Acknowledgments
 - Precious Ijege for the mentor guidance and support.
 - The Code Institute tutor team, and specially Jo, for their help and patience.
+- Henry Stolt
 - Everyone on Slack especially the mini_feb_group for their support.
+Natalie, Omer, Bobby, Ashley, Maggie, Matthew Vanessa and Mo.
-- Karl Beckman, who is the lead singer for the band.
+- Karl Beckman - who is the lead singer for the band.
 - Ted Sjulmark - Guitar
 - Jonas Albrektsson- Bass
 - Mathias Westman - Drums